 Creating offline fundraising events in tandem with an online crowdfunding campaign is a great way to rally your community for support.
-Organizing a fundraising event may seem like a hassle, but the task is less daunting with a group of energetic and dedicated students looking to engage with their school and community in meaningful ways.
+Organizing a fundraising event may seem like a hassle.
+But the task is less daunting with a group of students looking to engage with their community in meaningful ways.

 Utilize the following five fundraising ideas for student council to jump-start your classmates’ humanitarian spirit.